 - Post: Follow-up activities will include opportunities for you to check understanding, for staff to receive feedback from you and your peers to inform subsequent sessions, and for you to apply learning to new situations or context.

 Preparation, Live and Post teaching and learning and the digital materials used will vary by course, but will be designed to help you structure your learning, take a full and active part in your course, and apply and test your developing knowledge and skills.

 A variety of assessment methods are used, matched to the learning outcomes for your programme, allowing you to apply and demonstrate the full range of knowledge and skills that you have developed.

 For more details on specific assessment methods for this course contact email@example.com

 Leeds Trinity University is committed to recruiting students with talent and potential and who we feel will benefit greatly from their academic and non-academic experiences here.
 We treat every application on its own merits; we value highly the experience you illustrate in your personal statement.

-Successful completion of a foundation degree in a relevant area or equivalent Level 5 qualification.
+- a Foundation degree in a relevant area or equivalent Level 5 qualification

 How to apply

 Download the application form below and return it, along with your references and copies of your qualifications, to:

 The admissions team will acknowledge receipt of your application, and aim to make a decision within two weeks of receiving your application.